 This 2-hour webinar provides an overview and discussion of selected issues in Transferable Skills & Employability Analysis.
+This webinar is worth 1.0 CEU’s Ethics-1.0 hours/1.0 hours-Domains 4 and 3/Domains 8 and 6 with VRA Canada and CVRP.
 The following topics, their practical applications, impact on professional practice and their ethical considerations are discussed:

 - Informed Consent (types of consent, documenting consent, use of technology for remote evaluation)

 - Information Gathering and Review of Employment/Education History (getting accurate data, foreign work/education, choosing the right occupational codes)